Time Evolution of Multi-Party Entanglement Signals: Dynamics of

 Consider now a case where we divide the boundary into four pieces, that is with two finite intervals.
 To calculate $R_3$, we first need to combine two of the pieces to form a single region.
 There are two qualitatively different choices: to combine one of the semi-infinite pieces with a finite piece, or to combine the two semi-infinite pieces.
 The former is essentially what was considered in \cite{Jiang:2024tdj}, so we focus on the latter.
 That is, we consider dividing the boundary into three regions along $x$ which are now $A = (0,\ell_A)$, $B= (\ell_A, \ell_A + \ell_B)$, and $C = (-\infty,0) \cup (\ell_A + \ell_B,\infty)$.
 Let us suppose without loss of generality that $\ell_B < \ell_A$.
 We will consider both $R_3(A:B)$ and $R_3(A:C)$ ($R_3(B:C)$ is similar to $R_3(A:C)$).

 The entropies $S(A)$, $S(B)$ and $S(AB) = S(C)$ exhibit the general linear growth followed by saturation behaviour of finite intervals.
 We thus have

 The $AB$ entanglement wedge is always connected.
 The cross-section is initially a vertical surface hanging down from the boundary.
 It transitions to a surface extending across the $B$ region when $ t = \ell_B$, see Figure~\ref{fig:SRCABC}.
 When $S(AB)$ saturates at $ t = \ell_A + \ell_B$, the cross-section goes back to hanging down from the boundary but just to the $v_B$ cone membrane corresponding to $S(AB)$ (see Figure~\ref{fig:SatEWCSAdj}).
-However, this cross-section is no longer described by membrane theory, as it does not grow with $t$ or $x$ in the scaling limit.
-Explicit calculations in the holographic case in Appendix~\ref{SatSRAdj} show that we have $S_R=0$ in the scaling limit in this case (after subtracting the UV divergences as discussed in footnote~\ref{footnoteSR}), so
+However, this cross-section is no longer described by membrane theory.
+Intuitively, this is because it does not grow with $t$ or $x$ in the scaling limit.
+In Appendix~\ref{SatSRAdj}, we show using holography that for this cross-section $S_R=0$ in the scaling limit (after subtracting the UV divergences as discussed in footnote~\ref{footnoteSR}).
+So

 The order of transitions in the residual information depends on whether $2 \ell_B$ is bigger or smaller than $\ell_A$.
 Suppose for definiteness $\ell_A < 2 \ell_B$,\footnote{The other case with $\ell_A>2\ell_B$ shows the same qualitative behaviour.} which includes the case where the two finite intervals are equal size.
 Then taking the difference between~\eqref{2srab} and~\eqref{IABTwoFiniteReg} we have